|

 of Sahure, son of queen Khentkawes

-and presumably Userkare, the founder of the dynasty.
-As annals in Palermo
+Weserkaf, the founder of the dynasty.
+As annals in

-Stone end up with Neferirkare’s rule it has been suggested that they might
+with Neferirkare’s rule it has been suggested that they might have been

-part of lower mortuary temple was completed before, as supposed, abandoning
+mortuary temple was completed before, as supposed, abandoning the

 |